-Teaching language English Office hours Upon appointment Teaching assistant (if any) Alessandro Andriolo, K Building, Room 402, email: alessandro.andriolo@unibz.it Office hours Upon appointment List of topics covered Silviculture: definition of wood, tree, forest and silviculture; concept of forest ecosystem services; definition of afforestation, reforestation and deforestation; forests in the world, in Italy and Sud Tyrol; forest dynamics and successional processes; principle of dendrochronology and dendroecology; site description; forest stand description (i.e. composition, density, vertical and horizontal structure, development stage); management of coppices; management of even-aged forests; thinning; management of uneven-aged forests; examples on the management of the most important forest categories in South Tyrol Forest mensuration: fundamentals of biometrics and statistics; measurement of standing trees (diameters, heights); measurements of felled trees; volume of single trees and forest stands; total forest biomass; principle of relascopy; measuring tree and stand growth.
+Teaching language English Office hours Upon appointment Teaching assistant (if any) Alessandro Andriolo, K Building, Room 402, email: alessandro.andriolo@unibz.it Office hours Upon appointment List of topics covered Silviculture: definition of wood, tree, forest and silviculture; concept of forest ecosystem services; definition of afforestation, reforestation, and deforestation; forests in the world, in Italy and Sud Tyrol; forest dynamics and successional processes; principle of dendrochronology and dendroecology; site description; forest stand description (i.e., composition, density, vertical and horizontal structure, development stage); management of coppices; management of even-aged forests; thinning; management of uneven-aged forests; examples on the management of the most important forest categories in South Tyrol.
+Forest mensuration: fundamentals of biometrics and statistics; fundamentals of measuring tree growth and volume; methods for assessing forest biomass; principles of relascopy; sampling techniques and data analyses; measuring timber products.
 Teaching format Lectures will provide an overview over basic silvicultural and forest mensuration concepts and highlight the scientific basis for silvicultural practices.
 Field trips will provide real world experiences.
 They will help visualize basic ecological and silvicultural concepts.
 Laboratory and computer exercises will help the students to apply mensuration concepts to collected data.
-Power Point presentations will be available in the course reserve collection database of the faculty
+Power Point presentations will be available in the course reserve collection database of the faculty.

 Module 2 Forest Ecology

-Lecturer Leonardo Montagnani, K Building, Room K2.06a, email: leonardo.montagnani@unibz.it ;
+Lecturer Leonardo Montagnani, K Building, Room K2.06a, email: leonardo.montagnani@unibz.it;

 Scientific sector of the lecturer AGR/05

 Teaching language English

 Office hours Upon appointment

 Teaching assistant (if any)

 List of topics covered Understanding forest functioning in the context of the changing climate and human pressure.

 The concept of ecosystem.
 Resources and conditions.
 The ecological role of solar radiation and temperature.
 The transfer and storage of energy in ecosystems.

 Biogeochemical cycles: the carbon, water, and nutrients

 cycle in forest ecosystems.
 Forest productivity: gross and net primary productivity, net ecosystem productivity, and net ecosystem carbon balance.
 Interaction among species in forest ecosystems: symbiosis, competition, predation, parasitism, commensalism, mutualism, amensalism.
 Forest and disturbances: Fire, pests, and wind effects Forests and climate change: mitigation and adaptation.
 Ecological successions.
 Models and their role in resource management.
-Teaching format The course will include frontal lectures, field activities, class, and laboratory work. - Learning outcomes Knowledge of the theoretical basis of ecology applied to the study of forest ecosystems.
+Teaching format The course will include frontal lectures, field activities, class, and laboratory work.

+Learning outcomes Knowledge of the theoretical basis of ecology applied to the study of forest ecosystems.
 The capacity of learning and synthesizing scientific literature.
 The capacity of conceiving field experiments and analysing experimental data.
 Communication skills: through active participation in lessons, students will learn how to present the acquired knowledge in an appropriate way.
 Practical experience with measured data and scientific literature will also develop the ability to summarize and communicate the results of their analysis.

-Assessment The mark will be based on the outcome of the activities ASSESSIFICIT done during the course, including field exercises and
+Assessment Assessment language The mark will be based on the outcome of the activities done during the course, including field exercises and written essays.

-ASSESSITETIC done during the course, including field exercises and written essays.
 The assessment will be complemented by a final oral exam.
-Assessment language English Evaluation criteria and criteria for awarding marks Criteria of evaluation will be the acquired capacity to making research activities alone and in a group.
+English Evaluation criteria and criteria for awarding marks Criteria of evaluation will be the acquired capacity to making research activities alone and in a group.
 For the final assessment, the ability to summarize, evaluate, and establish relationships between topics will be evaluated.
+Required readings Recent scientific literature will be provided during the